thereviews/thereviews.github.io/_posts/2022-10-06-NVR-security-camera.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>Dahua NVR kits are excellent for covering wide areas with consistent video quality.
-They’re ideal for warehouses, compounds, and multi‑camera installations.</p>
+<p>ZOSI’s 8-channel PoE NVR kits are well-suited for covering large homes, compounds, and multi-camera installations thanks to the number of included cameras and simple wiring.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->